quasarframework/quasar/docs/src/pages/introduction-to-quasar.md

  - Linting code
  - Accessibility features

-Quasar takes care of all these web develoment best parctices and more - **with no configuration needed**.
+Quasar takes care of all these web development best practices and more - **with no configuration needed**.

 #### App extensions support
 Quasar App Extensions are a way to painlessly inject complicated (or simple) setups into your websites/apps.
 And also, it's a way for our big community to contribute and to help you get up to speed even faster. **The patterns for development literally open the floodgates to making Quasar one of the most extensible and powerful frameworks out there** - limited only by your imagination and innovation.